zao-web/a-healthier-option/README.md

 autoloaded options.

-When the alloptions cache bucket exceeds 1MB, it no longer works, and this can cause things to bring in interesting and unexpected ways.
-This plugin aims to inform store administrators when there is an issue, empower them to fix the issue manually - and ideally, fix it for them without them having to worry about it.
+When the alloptions cache bucket exceeds 1MB, it no longer works, and this can cause things to break in interesting and unexpected ways.
+This plugin aims to inform site administrators when there is an issue, empower them to fix the issue manually - and ideally, fix it for them without them having to worry about it.

 # TODOS